 If the introduction has not been made yet, a Finder's Fee Agreement is a good way to protect the consultant.
 There are formulas that are recognized as appropriate for determining the amount to pay the consultant.

-If the introduction has already been made, it is necessary to consider these...Read more »
+If the introduction has already been made, it is necessary to consider...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.